- About Hunger

 - Get Involved

-Previously, Heather led faith inspired institutions to ensure the rights and dignity of historically marginalized populations, including women, children and people of color.
-She managed advocacy and fundraising campaigns for women survivors of violence as the Tahirih Justice Center Greater DC Director, secured land rights of widows and children in Sub-Saharan Africa as a legal fellow at International Justice Mission, a Christian nonprofit seeking to end violence against the poor by transforming justice systems, and twice served on U.S. delegations headed by the UN Commission on the Status of Women to promote women’s political participation in post-communist societies.
+Heather spent her career as a dedicated advocate lifting the voices of people who experience racial, gender, and economic injustice.
+She previously led organizations to increase access to legal and social services, as well as protect the rights and dignity of historically marginalized populations; secure the economic rights of women in Sub-Saharan Africa as a fellow at International Justice Mission, a Christian nonprofit seeking to protect people in poverty from violence by transforming justice systems; and twice served on U.S. delegations headed by the UN Commission on the Status of Women to promote women’s political participation in emerging democratic societies.

-Heather holds a J.D. from the University of Iowa, a B.S. from the Georgetown University School of Foreign Service and is a Master of Divinity candidate at Wesley Theological Seminary.
+Heather holds a J.D. from the University of Iowa, a Master of Divinity from Wesley Theological Seminary and a B.S. from the Georgetown University School of Foreign Service.

 In 2017, 11.8 percent of households in the U.S.—40 million people—were food-insecure, meaning that they were unsure at some point during the year about how they would provide for their next meal.